List of Arrested Development characters: Carl Weathers

 Actor Carl Weathers portrays himself as a thrifty, mooching Hollywood movie star whom Tobias hires to teach him his craft.

 Tobias meets Carl Weathers on an air porter destined for Los Angeles International Airport.
 Tobias once traveled to San Francisco to attend Carl Weathers' stage-fighting workshop.
 The actor failed to show because, as he informed Tobias, he was bumped from the flight.
 However, he discovered that they pay $300 to people who are inconvenienced in this manner.
 Carl Weathers called this "a crazy loophole in the system that the wrong guy discovered."
 Ever since then, Carl Weathers has been getting himself deliberately bumped from flights and subsequently cashing in.

 Carl Weathers does not enjoy paying very much for anything.
 He is obsessed with thrift, exemplified by his claims that he acquires all of his cars from police auctions and his seeming obsession with "getting a stew going" using leftover pieces of food.
 He takes Tobias on as a client and is thereby introduced to the Bluth experience.
 Lucille Bluth uses Carl Weathers to get back at her youngest son, Buster, who has become involved romantically with her chief rival, Lucille Austero.
-She simply introduces Carl Weathers to Lucille Two and suggests that they should have dinner together with Buster.
+She simply introduces Carl Weathers to Lucille 2 and suggests that they should have dinner together with Buster.
 Buster, however, reminds his mother that he has class that day.
-Lucille suggests that Carl Weathers and Lucille Two would just have to dine alone, in that case.
+Lucille suggests that Carl Weathers and Lucille 2 would just have to dine alone, in that case.
 When Buster finally decides to move in with Lucille II, he discovers her and Carl Weathers "getting a stew going" and is greatly disturbed.

 In the episode "Motherboy XXX", Weathers meets with Tobias at Burger King, and explains he is directing an episode of Scandalmakers and needs Tobias to sign over the rights for the story of his family.
 The whole scene satirizes product placement, as Burger King is a major sponsor of both the real Arrested Development and the fictitious Scandalmakers.
 Weathers joyfully remarks that all soft drink refills at Burger King are totally free.
+Tobias praises Burger King as "a wonderful restaurant", of which narrator Ron Howard agrees.

 At one point, Weathers appears dressed to play the role of ICE in the Scandalmakers documentary.

 Years later, Michael enlists Weathers to appear as himself in a movie to be based on Michael's life.